EnriqueArmani/EAD/README.md

-# A Node.js test project

-just a project I'm working on to learn node with ejs
+# A Content Managment system Created in Node JS

+A Project Relying on NodeJS to run My personal site.

+Built with Node.js, Express, and MongoDB.